jairaj08/SystemUI-Patcher/README.md

 Just flash in magisk and reboot.

 How to use multiple mods together?

-Flash any 1 module
+-Flash any 1 module

-Reboot
+-Reboot

-Flash another
+-Flash another

 Both will merge automatically and work together